 Thumbnail URL: resizable, croppable and available in JPEG, PNG and GIF format;

-Integration with Mux is available starting from DatoCMS Advanced plan.
-Each existing plan already includes several minutes of encoding and streaming in the price, and if you ever go over-quota your website will not suffer any service interruption.
+Integration with Mux is available on all DatoCMS plans, each includes several minutes of encoding and streaming in the price.
+If you are on a paid plan and you go over-quota your website will not suffer any service interruption.
 At the end of the month, we’ll charge you for the difference.

 Videos will be kept for 60 days after the last subscription ended.
 After that we'll delete the video and invalidate the Mux key for streaming that video.